RaphaelHebert/nsdpy/README.md

 git clone https://github.com/RaphaelHebert/nsdpy.git
   ```
 - pip:
-_pip may be replaced by pip3 if pip3 is used_
+_depending on the user environment pip may be replaced by pip3 if pip3 is used_
 ```bash
 pip install nsdpy
 ```